-Being disqualified from driving means exactly that: you are banned from driving for the period of time specified by the Court.
+Being disqualified from driving means exactly that – you are banned from driving for the period of time specified by the court.

 The length of a driving licence disqualification depends upon the type of driving offence you are sentenced for.

-You can be the subject of an obligatory driving disqualification ban, for example a dangerous driving penalty means you are disqualified from driving for the period of time the Court specifies (the minimum period is one year) and until you have passed an extended re-test.
+You can be the subject of an obligatory driving disqualification ban, for example a dangerous driving penalty means you are disqualified from driving for the period of time the court specifies (the minimum period is one year) and until you have passed an extended retest.

-A discretionary driving ban means that the Court may choose not to disqualify you from driving.
+A discretionary driving ban means that the court may choose not to disqualify you from driving.
 The careless driving penalty is between 3-9 penalty points or a driving licence disqualification.

-A driving disqualification starts on the day it is imposed by the Court and the only way to secure the early return of your driving licence is to appeal.
+A driving disqualification starts on the day it is imposed by the court and the only way to secure the early return of your driving licence is to appeal.

 If you receive 12 or more driving licence points within a three year period you are liable to be disqualified from driving for a minimum period of 6 months.
-This is due to the totting up accumulation effect of your penalty points over a period of time.
+This is due to the ‘totting up’ accumulation effect of your penalty points over a period of time.

 It is routine to see the number of penalty points being prescribed by guidelines for certain set offences.

-For example, the standard number of penalty points for speeding at 35mph in a 30 mph zone would be 3 penalty points.
+For example, the standard number of penalty points for speeding at 35mph in a 30mph zone would be 3 penalty points.
 These type of cases are being dealt with by means of a fixed penalty notice for speeding.

-A Court considering imposing a driving ban depends on whether the traffic offence is one which has a mandatory or discretionary driving ban.
+A court considering imposing a driving ban depends on whether the traffic offence is one which has a mandatory or discretionary driving ban.
 Your approach to the driving convictions may depend on what type of traffic court offence you have committed.

-Unless the Court can be persuaded that special reasons may exist for the offence or that exceptional hardship applies to you as the driver, you are at risk of a totting up ban that lasts for at least 6 months.
+Unless the court can be persuaded that special reasons may exist for the offence or that exceptional hardship applies to you as the driver, you are at risk of a totting up ban that lasts for at least 6 months.

 The totting up procedure requires a careful consideration of the dates of the traffic offences already on your licence and the date that any new traffic offence is committed.

-Notice of Intended Prosecution
+What is a Notice of Intended Prosecution?

 A summons is a legal notice that requests your attendance at court.
-If you do not attend court in certain circumstances a warrant may be issued for your arrest.
+If you do not attend court, in certain circumstances a warrant may be issued for your arrest.

 If you have received a summons to attend court it is important to check the information contained within the summons as time limits apply which could prevent a prosecution taking effect.
 You will be expected to attend court but can in certain circumstances choose to be represented in your absence.

-It makes no difference whether you are stationary at traffic lights or queuing in traffic.
-The Legislation states that interacting with an electric device whilst driving is sufficient.
-For example this could be texting while driving, using apps on a phone or using a Sat Nav without a cradle.
-(Texting and driving laws require only that the device is sending or receiving information)
+It makes no difference whether you are stationary at traffic lights or queuing in traffic, as the legislation states that interacting with an electric device whilst driving is sufficient.
+For example this could be texting while driving, using apps on a phone or using a sat nav without a cradle.
+Texting and driving laws require only that the device is sending or receiving information.

-Have you received a speeding ticket?
 Speeding offences can often be contested based upon the procedures followed by the police, the calibration of the speed detection devices, or even the position and condition of appropriate signage.

 However, there are defences available or it may be possible to argue special reasons to enable you to keep your licence.
 If you have been convicted of a previous offence of excess alcohol the minimum disqualification is increased to 3 years.

 The law of drug driving recently changed to establish a prescribed limit in respect of certain drugs akin to the offence of drink driving.
-This means that if you are stopped and provide a specimen of blood and it is established that the level of certain substances exceed the prescribed amount you may face a disqualification from driving and a substantial fine.
+This means that if you are stopped and provide a specimen of blood and it is established that the level of certain substances exceed the prescribed amount, you may face a disqualification from driving and a substantial fine.

 It is possible to challenge the procedures with expert medical evidence to assist in retaining your licence.

-Failure to Stop Offence
+Failure to Stop Offences

 It is an offence if you fail to stop at the scene of an accident.
 If you know or suspect that damage has occurred to property or injury to person or animal has occurred.

 It does not matter if you have not driven a vehicle.
-If a request is made and you fail to comply this may result in a driving disqualification.
+If a request is made and you fail to comply with this request, this may result in a driving disqualification.
 However, it is important that you speak with an expert road traffic solicitor.
 It is possible to challenge the procedure that is followed and your personal circumstances may also give rise to the defence of reasonable excuse.

-If there is evidence you have driven or attempted to drive the vehicle the penalties can be severe and you could face up to 6 months imprisonment and a minimum disqualification of 1 year.
+If there is evidence you have driven or attempted to drive the vehicle the penalties can be severe and you could face up to 6 months imprisonment and a minimum disqualification of a year.